JonathanGrossmanITC/first_steps_04_layouts_and_forms/README.md

 ## [Grid and Forms](#grid-and-forms)

 ### Grid
- - CSS Grid Layout is a collection of CSS properties makes it easy to align items in rows **and** columns
+ - CSS Grid Layout is a collection of CSS properties for aligning items in rows **and** columns
  - When using Grid, you need to turn an HTML element into a [grid container](https://www.w3schools.com/css/css_grid.asp) by setting its `display` property to `grid`
  - By defining an HTML element as `grid`, you activate a collection of [grid properties](https://www.w3schools.com/css/css_grid_container.asp) that define the columns and rows inside it and also control how it aligns the elements inside it
  - An element nested *directly* inside a grid container is a grid item